Mandible (arthropod mouthpart)

 The mandible (from mandibula or mandĭbŭ-lum, a jaw) of an arthropod is a pair of mouthparts used either for biting or cutting and holding food.
 Mandibles are often simply called jaws.
 Mandibles are present in the extant subphyla Myriapoda (millipedes and others), Crustacea and Hexapoda (insects etc.).
-These groups make up the clade Mandibulata, which is currently believed to be the sister group to the rest of arthropods, the clade Arachnomorpha (Chelicerata and Trilobita).

-Unlike the chelicerae of arachnids, mandibles can often be used to chew food.
-Mandibulates also differ by having antennae, and also by having three distinct body regions: head, thorax and abdomen.
-(The cephalothorax (or prosoma) of chelicerates is a fusion of head and thorax.)
+These groups make up the clade Mandibulata and comprise all living arthropods except arachnids and other chelicerates.
+Unlike chelicerae, mandibles are often used to chew food.